 - Look up community organizations that accept unwanted items

 Recycling involves collecting, processing and selling products made from old materials.
 For example, a recycled plastic soda bottle is chipped, melted and made into fiber, which becomes a jacket or sleeping bag stuffing.
-The old material is a new product is called recycled content.
+The old material in a new product is called recycled content.
 Some products, like cereal boxes, are made from 100% recycled content from recycled paper.
 Aluminum cans might only be made from 40% recycled content because the can must be made from some bauxite to keep it strong.

 Step by step on recycling process: